jwnmulder/ansible-collection-zyxel-vmg8825/README.md

 ## Contributing to this collection

-If you want to clone this repositority (or a fork of it) to improve it, you can proceed as follows:
+If you want to clone this repository (or a fork of it) to improve it, you can proceed as follows:

 1. Strongly recommended, ensure `pre-commit` and `direnv` are installed
 2. Create a directory `ansible_collections/jwnmulder`